Skip to main content Skip to secondary navigation

 Tutorial Program

-Tutorials involve writing a paper, usually of about 2500-3000 words each week over the 8 weeks of Oxford term, based upon a substantial amount of reading assigned by the tutor.
+Tutorials involve writing a paper, usually of about 2000 words each week over the 8 weeks of Oxford term, based upon a substantial amount of reading assigned by the tutor.
 Once written, a paper (‘essay’) is submitted to the tutor, and the hour-long tutorial is devoted to discussion, often based on the Socratic Method.
+For some subjects, however, tutorials may be organized around working on problem sheets.